radualex/vue-tv-shows/README.md

 # Design decision

 The structure is quite simple and straight-forward.
-The idea is to use a `views` folder for the components which are used by the router and the `components` folder for the reusable components.
+The idea is to use a `views` folder for the components which are used by the router and the `components` folder for the building blocks.
 In total there are 3 views: Show (main one), Details (lazy loaded) and the NotFound for redirecting wrong urls.
-Each view makes use of the reusable components to build the page.
-There are 10 reusable components available as well, which are not separated in sub-folder due to the small size of the project.
+Each view makes use of the building blocks to build the page.

 While working I am trying as much as possible not to repeat my code and to make the components reusable and extendable.

-Also, I am trying not to overload the projects with too many libraries and make them heavy.
-This is why I haven't chosen to use a centralized state management library such as Vuex and to use event emitters and propagation for handling data among components due to the project size and complexity.
+Also, I am trying not to overload the projects with too many libraries and make the application heavy.
+This is why I haven't chosen to use a centralized state management library such as Vuex and to use event emitters and propagation instead for handling data among components due to the project size and complexity.

 I am using a layered architecture in this app.
-The top layer is the router, next we have the API layer and the next is views/components (UI).
+The top layer is the router, the next layer is the respective view.
 I bring the data to the views and use them as state tree (root) and then propagate the data to the components (top-to-bottom approach).
 For example `Search` component emits the data upwards towards the `Show` view and the data is being propagated to the other components while in `Details` I make the call directly in the view component.

 ## Possible improvements

 - Finish the unit testing.
 Bring it to at least 80% coverage.
-- The close ('x') button on the search does not work accordingly.

 ## Responsive view